JKRhb/sdf-wot-converter/README.md

 # SDF-WoT-Converter

-This repository provides a converter from [SDF](https://datatracker.ietf.org/doc/html/draft-ietf-asdf-sdf-05) (including protocol bindings) to [WoT TD](https://www.w3.org/TR/wot-thing-description/).
+This repository provides a converter from [SDF](https://datatracker.ietf.org/doc/html/draft-ietf-asdf-sdf-05) (with protocol bindings) to [WoT TD](https://www.w3.org/TR/wot-thing-description/) including Thing Models.
 The converter is still WIP but can already be used for experimenting with it.
 It will be continously updated over the upcoming weeks.